ryan-mcclue/unsw/gens4015/final-project.md

     No natural light.
 All animals are artifical, epitomised with the existence of the Replicants.
     Soundtrack uses digital synthesisers, no physical instruments.
     Engineers now manufacturer body parts instead of doctors treating individuals.

+  * Advancements in bio-engineering have allowed for the ability to grow artificial organs.
+    Stem cells can be grown on scaffolds specific to the particular organ desired.

 The scientific advancements prevalent throughout society in *Blade Runner*